 Breeding Fieldfare in the UK; a status review and request for additional data

-Edit: please note this is a request for records of Fieldfares seen in the breeding season – in suitable breeding habitat from May onwards – not Fieldfare in the winter when they are common and widespread!
+Edit: please note this is a request for old records of Fieldfares seen in the breeding season – in suitable breeding habitat from May onwards – not Fieldfare in the winter when they are common and widespread!
+Records from the 2023 and 2024 breeding seasons should be submitted to the relevant county bird recorder in the normal fashion.

 Fieldfare; Ian Francis